Sanders, Falcons catch fire from deep to defeat Notre Dame, win 5th straight

 Sanders was especially cooking early from deep against what was sort of a 1-3-1 hybrid zone from Notre Dame, as he cashed in on 5-of-6 3s in the game’s first 11 minutes alone.

-"He played really, really good individual and help defense and he got to the glass early in the first half, and then he just took open shots, and people are rewarded when you do the right thing," Koenig said of Sanders.
-"Obviously he made shots — he played absolutely great — but when you just play the right way, it's not a coincidence that things work out for yourself.
+“[Sanders] played really, really good individual and help defense and he got to the glass early in the first half, and then he just took open shots, and people are rewarded when you do the right thing,” Koenig said.
+“Obviously he made shots — he played absolutely great — but when you just play the right way, it’s not a coincidence that things work out for yourself.
 We just keep telling him and all our guys to keep making the right play, keep making the right play on both ends and things will work out.

 “But man, I’m looking at the stats right now, and I didn’t know he shot it that well.
 He shot it lights out.”